Yemin Moshe: Yemin Moshe

 The Yemin Moshe neighbourhood was built in 1892–1894 on the remaining lands around Mishkenot Sha'ananim.
 Joseph Sebag Montefiore, Moses Montefiore's nephew, signed the agreements which allowed for the construction project on the Kerem Moshe VeYehudit land.

 Other facilities and projects

 In addition to the windmill, which was built to allow poor Jews to grind their own flour, Montefiore built a printing press and textile factory, and helped to finance several agricultural colonies.
 He also attempted to acquire arable land for Jewish cultivation, but was hampered by Ottoman restrictions on land sale to non-Muslims.

 A historical building, now named Confederation House after the World Confederation of United Zionists (see Kalman Sultanik article), standing at the back of the King David Hotel and immediately adjacent to Yemin Moshe proper, houses since 1984 a center for ethnic music and poetry.

 Today

-Yemin Moshe is now an upscale neighborhood surrounded by gardens with a panoramic view of the Old City walls.
+Yemin Moshe is an upscale neighborhood surrounded by gardens with a panoramic view of the Old City walls.
 The Mishkenot Sha'ananim buildings were turned into a cultural center and guesthouse for writers, intellectuals and musicians.